How to paint giant wall art: As well as crafting, I love to paint. Not having a formal art background has never stopped me from painting and creating.

 It is a bit like the painting by numbers you may have done as a child.

 To create your own artwork is easier than you think, all it takes is a bit of practice and confidence.
-My house is full stuff I’ve painted, not because I necessarily think it’s brilliant but because I’ve created it and it’s personal to me and my family.
+My house is full of stuff I’ve painted.
+Not because I necessarily think it’s brilliant, but because I’ve created it and it’s personal to me and my family.

-- As I said this is a bit like painting by numbers so using your original posterized picture work out your colour chart for the wall art.
-Giving each colour a number and then writing the number on the right place on the canvas.
+4. As I mentioned in the beginning painting this giant pet portrait is a bit like painting by numbers.
+Using your original posterized pet portrait work out your colour chart for the wall art.
+Giving each colour a number and then writing the number in the right place on the canvas.

-- Start painting, I just start wherever I fancy and continue until finished.
+5. Next, start painting.
+Just start wherever you fancy and continue until finished.
 You may want to complete your painting over a couple of sessions.

-Personally I love Wendy’s portrait of Lottie and thinks it looks fabulous in her house.
-Everyone who visits admires her art work especially when they realize it’s Lottie in the painting.
+Personally, I love Wendy’s portrait of Lottie and think it looks fabulous in her house.
+Everyone who visits admires her artwork especially when they realize it’s Lottie in the painting.
 I can’t wait to create my own paint by numbers giant wall art of Toby.